H.R. 4231: Treat and Reduce Obesity Act of 2025

 Who benefits from H.R.
 4231?

-Medicare patients with obesity
+Medicare patients managing obesity

 Dietitians, psychologists, and nurse practitioners